angelov/donut/README.md

 I'm using PHPUnit for integration tests.
 They are placed in the `tests/` directory.
 To run them, use `vendor/bin/phpunit`.

-*Note:* The integration tests may be broken at the moment, as I didn't pay much attention to them lately :(
+More integration tests need to be written and the existing ones can be refactored.

 ### Behat (acceptance tests)